uktrade/data-hub-frontend/README.md

 ##### SSO development providers

 ###### SSO mock
 You could use the [uktrade/mock-sso](https://github.com/uktrade/mock-sso) repo.

+If you are using docker-compose and the supplied `sample.env` file, the default environment variables will suffice.
+Run through the instructions to [set up mock-sso under docker-compose here](https://github.com/uktrade/mock-sso#docker-compose).

-You will need to set up the following environment variables:
+If you are running natively, you will need to set up the following environment variables:
 ```
 export OAUTH2_DEV_TOKEN=exampleDevToken
 export OAUTH2_TOKEN_FETCH_URL=http://localhost:8080/o/token